 Interested in herbal water but not sure where to start?
 In this article, we talk about what herbal water is, and some of the many benefits different fragrances can offer.
-Plus, we discuss a variety of simple yet effective ways to utilize it.
+Plus, we discuss a variety of simple yet effective ways to utilise it.

 You make herbal water by distilling plant materials – such as flowers, bark, leaves, and roots – with either water or steam.
 The result is a water-based product infused with the scent and taste of the plant it was created from.

 Herbal water tends to be gentle, with a subtle aroma.
-This means it’s possible to utilize it in a wide variety of ways.
+This means it’s possible to utilise it in a wide variety of ways.
 That includes both consuming it and applying it directly to the skin.

 How is herbal water different from essential oil?